 What is cash application in accounting?

 In accounting, cash application is the process of precisely matching and applying incoming customer payments to the corresponding invoices and accounts receivable ledger.
-It is a fundamental step in the revenue cycle.
+It ensures accurate financial reporting and supports liquidity visibility.

 What is cash application in o2c?